Times

 |

-wind-planetary interaction; however, the underlying physical processes in
+interaction; however, the underlying physical processes in intrinsic and

-observations show the dawn-dusk component (By) of the Interplanetary Magnetic
+show the dawn-dusk component (By) of the Interplanetary Magnetic Field (IMF)

-Field (IMF) plays a significant role in both environments, affecting the
+plays a significant role in both environments, affecting the sense of the

-sense of the tail twist.
-A comprehensive analysis of all MESSENGER Magnetometer
+tail twist.
+A comprehensive analysis of all MESSENGER Magnetometer data is conducted

-of ~2 Mercury radii.
-A correlation is also found between the IMF By and the
+distance of ~2 Mercury radii.
+A correlation is also found between the IMF By

-sheet.
-These results suggest the small (or lack of) twist may be explained by
+results suggest the small (or lack of) twist may be explained by the dipolar

-the dipolar field strength in the near-magnetotail.
-These observations are
+field strength in the near-magnetotail.
+These observations are compared to

-compared to studies on the terrestrial magnetotail to test
+studies on the terrestrial magnetotail to test this hypothesis.

 |